benhamill/wending-warrens/kobolds/sociology.md

 than their individual personal desires when making choices.

+### Politics

+Kobold communities may not be organized the way most Big People communities are, but this doesn't mean they lack politics.
+Deciding what a community should do is often a messy, lengthy affair with different households or individuals giving speeches, holding debates, exhorting their fellow community members or getting into yelling matches.

+Decisions are generally made once the community has reached a rough consensus that everyone's voice and opinion has been represented and either the general consensus of what to do thereafter prevails or some voting process is invoked.
+Some communities have more or less complex traditions around this voting ranging from every community member (sometimes even including children) voting to some arrangement of rolling representation up by household or neighborhood.

+One downside of not having official governmental structures is that individuals with especially strong personalities or who are particularly charismatic may have undue and deleterious effect on the decisions of the community.
+Sometimes this is mitigated by kobolds' general dislike of central and powerful authorities, but sometimes it is not.

+### Peace, War & Conflict

+lkewjflkje flj

+### Economics

+It is a rare kobold community that uses a currency of any kind internally.
+Instead, work that needs to be done and the distribution of resources are managed more directly.
+The goal is that every member of the community has the access they need to the resources that the community can provide them and every member of the community contributes to those resources as best they can.

+This often means that individuals will change roles or trades within the community depending on what the community needs.
+Very rarely is someone forced to undertake a trade they don't want to, but very often will individuals choose to take on such a task because they see it as part of the social contract of community membership.

+Some communities do maintain a rotation system for the least popular work, mostly to do with sanitation and maintenance of the community's infrastructure.
+Often serving a rotation doing this work is rewarded with small material benefits and even if not, serving extra rotations is a good way to earn community trust.

+Some kobold communities do often maintain a store of currency or valuables recognized by nearby Big People communities so that if they needed to trade with them for resources not otherwise available, it would be possible.
+But trade like this is a foreign concept for many kobolds and so it is just as common for a community to have no such store.

+### Religion

+lwekfj lefkjw

+## Family, Gender & Sexuality

 ### Sex

 Sex among kobolds is not always for reproduction and, in fact, is more often